A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Well-posedness

-\begin{proof} To prove the first claim, note first that $\omega$ is a bijection by \cref{thm_main}.
+\begin{proof} To prove the first claim, note first that $\omega$ is a bijection by \cref{thm_main}. {In particular, surjectivity follows since for each $(-\cb,\mb) \in -\Cscr_+ \times \Mscr$ there exists an optimal solution $(\hat{P}, \hat{Q})$ to the regularized dual problem \cref{reg_dual_pb} such that the equation $\omega(\hat\pb, \hat\qb) = (-\cb, \mb)$ represents the stationarity condition.
+In addition, injectivity holds since the optimal $(\hat\pb, \hat\qb)$ is unique\footnote{{If two elements in $\Pfrak_{+,o}\times \Pfrak_+$ were mapped to the same $(-\cb, \mb)\in-\Cscr_+ \times \Mscr$, they would both be stationary and hence optimal for \cref{reg_dual_pb} with these covariance and $\nu$-cepstral data, which means that the two elements must coincide.}}.
+It now remains to show the smoothness of $\omega$ and its inverse. }

 Clearly, $\fb$ is a smooth function on its domain so the smoothness of $\omega$ follows.
 It now remains to show the smoothness of the inverse $\omega^{-1}$.
 To this end, we notice that $D\omega(\pb,\qb) = D_{\pb,\qb}\,\fb(\pb,\qb,\lambda) = D^2 J_{\nu,\lambda}(\pb,\qb)$ where the second equality follows from \cref{relation_f_J}.
 The latter can be seen as the \emph{Hessian} of the regularized dual function $J_{\nu,\lambda}$ which is positive definite (by \cref{lem_convex}) and in particular, nonsingular everywhere.
 Using the inverse function theorem, we conclude that $\omega$ is a local diffeomorphism which plus the fact that $\omega$ is bijective, leads to the smoothness of $\omega^{-1}$, and hence the first claim.

 The second claim is a direct consequence of the implicit function theorem.
 To see this, consider solving \cref{parametric_moment_eqns} whose right-hand side is fixed.
-Clearly, the solution $(\pb,\qb)$ depends on $\lambda>0$.
-Since $D_{\pb,\qb}\,\fb(\pb,\qb,\lambda)$ is nonsingular by the previous reasoning, the solution $(\pb_{\lambda},\qb_{\lambda})$ is locally a smooth function of $\lambda$, and the second claim follows. \end{proof}
+Clearly, the solution {$(\hat\pb,\hat\qb)$} depends on $\lambda>0$.
+Since $D_{\pb,\qb}\,\fb(\pb,\qb,\lambda)$ is nonsingular by the previous reasoning, the solution {$(\hat\pb_{\lambda},\hat\qb_{\lambda})$} is locally a smooth function of $\lambda$, and the second claim follows. \end{proof}